-The National Judicial College (NJC), and President Benes Z. Aldana, is committed to, and gives public notice of its’ policy to uphold and assure full compliance with the nondiscrimination requirements of Title VI of the Civil Rights Act of 1964 and related nondiscrimination authorities.
-Title VI and related nondiscrimination authorities stipulate that no person in the United States of America shall on the grounds of race, color, national origin, sex, age, disability, income level, or limited English proficiency be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving Federal financial assistance.
+The National Judicial College (NJC) and President Benes Z. Aldana are committed to, and give public notice of NJC’s policy to uphold and assure full compliance with the nondiscrimination requirements of Title VI of the Civil Rights Act of 1964 and related nondiscrimination authority.
+Title VI and related nondiscrimination authority stipulate that no person in the United States of America shall on the grounds of race, color, national origin, sex, age, disability, income level, or limited English proficiency be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving federal financial assistance.

-Any person who desires more information regarding the NJC’s Title VI Program may contact the NJC’s Title VI Program Officer, Joy Lyngar, at the address noted below.
+Any person who desires more information regarding NJC’s Title VI Program may contact NJC’s Title VI Program Officer Joy Lyngar at the address noted below.

-Any person who believes they have, individually or as a member of any specific class of persons, been subjected to discrimination on the basis of race, color, national origin, sex, age, disability, income level, or limited English proficiency has the right to file a formal complaint.
-Any such complaint must be in writing and submitted to the NJC within 180 days following the date of the alleged occurrence.
+Any person who believes he or she, individually or as a member of any specific class of persons, has been subjected to discrimination on the basis of race, color, national origin, sex, age, disability, income level, or limited English proficiency has the right to file a formal complaint.
+Any such complaint must be in writing and submitted to NJC within 180 days following the date of the alleged occurrence.

 Title VI Program Officer